Home composting

 Purchase compost bins

 If you're interested in purchasing compost bins, Redbridge council have teamed up with Get Composting to offer special rates on compost bins, water butts and a whole range of accessories.
-You can purchase a compost converter from as little as £25 (buy one get one half price) (shipping £6.99) and a whole range of other discounted composting equipment (such as kitchen caddies, base plates etc.).
-For more information visit the Get Composting website
+You can purchase a subsidised compost bin and a range of other discounted composting equipment (such as kitchen caddies, base plates etc.) on the Get Composting website.

 How to get started